Emergency Medicine Residency | NYU Grossman Long Island School of Medicine | NYU Langone Health

 A native Long Islander, Dr. Mohan graduated from the NYU Grossman School of Medicine in 2016, completing his emergency medicine residency at NYU Langone Health and Bellevue Hospital (where he served as chief resident in his final year).
 He subsequently completed a medical toxicology fellowship at the New York City Poison Control Center.
 Dr. Mohan lectures both regionally and nationally, and is a regular contributor to the REBEL-EM podcast.
 He is passionate about graduate medical education, toxicology, and evidence-based medicine, and is published in the field of medical toxicology.
 Outside of the hospital, he loves to cook with his wife (also an emergency medicine physician) and can be found roaming the streets of North Brooklyn with his Australian Shepherd.

-Frances Rusnack, DO
+Frances Rusnack, D.O.

 Assistant Program Director